-Examples include co-morbid conditions such as diabetes and Bipolar Disorder, organ failure and drug addiction, Traumatic Stress and conditions worsened by stress that is not diagnostically traumatic, prescribed pain medication, alcoholism and untreated depression, COVID recovery and mental illness.
+Examples include co-morbid conditions such as diabetes and Bipolar Disorder, organ failure and drug addiction, Traumatic Stress and conditions worsened by stress that is not diagnostically traumatic, prescribed pain medication, alcoholism, untreated and undertreated depression, COVID recovery, and/or mental illness.
 Malingering is always a consideration.

-The background of an individual’s medical condition is often disregarded or missed by psychiatrists unfamiliar or insufficiently trained in physical and organic disciplines, resulting in wrong or missed diagnoses.
+The background of an individual’s medical condition can be disregarded or missed by psychiatrists unfamiliar or insufficiently trained in physical and organic disciplines.

 Report of Findings